-Chances are, if you are reading this, you haven’t had a good night’s sleep in awhile.
+Chances are, if you are reading this, you haven’t had a good night’s sleep in a while.
 We all have nights when we can’t fall asleep or wake up in the middle of the night.
 But what if you haven’t slept well in days, weeks, or even months?

 The thing is–our brains need time to rest and recharge when we sleep.
 Insomnia, or a lack of sleep, can have a negative effect on our physical and mental health.
-You don’t have to keep suffering with sleep problems–there are effective methods to help, including sleep therapy.
+You don’t have to keep suffering from sleep problems–there are effective methods to help, including sleep therapy.
 Ready to feel more refreshed and fix your sleep problems?
 At Wellview Counseling, we have an experienced sleep therapist who can help you get the rest you deserve.

 Symptoms of Insomnia

 - Waking up in the middle of the night and having difficulty going back to sleep

 - Changes in mood, low mood, or increased anxiety

 How Our Trained Therapists Can Help

 If you are struggling with insomnia or other sleep problems, our trained therapists can help you get on track for a good night’s sleep.
 At Wellview Counseling, we use an evidenced-based approach to addressing sleep problems like trouble falling asleep, waking up often in the night, or waking up too early so you can feel better and more energized to tackle the day.

 We use a type of Cognitive Behavioral Therapy (CBT) specially designed to address sleep problems called CBT-I. You may have heard of CBT before, as it is a well-studied approach to therapy that helps with anxiety, depression, and other mental health issues.
 CBT-I uses some of the same techniques and strategies but specifically to help with insomnia or other sleep issues.